Seeing through the smoke

 Droplets running down the twig,

-luminous streaks
+luminous streaks of life.

 Elephant-sized boulders